insight-creative/insight-creative.github.io/work/_posts/2014-05-16-domino-printing-sciences.md

 title:  Domino Printing Sciences Campaign
 client: Domino Printing Sciences
 image: domino-campaign-thumbnail.jpg
-tags:
+categories:
-- Case study
+- case-study
-- Video
+- video
-- Web
+- web
-- Copywriting
+- copywriting
 ---

 Domino Printing Sciences, currently a global market leader in coding and marking for the food and beverage industry, identified a niche-market opportunity within pharmaceutical packaging after the announcement of an impending e-Pedigree law requiring serialization and specialized coding on all pharmaceuticals by January 2015.